VyperGroup/aero/docs/CONTRIBUTING.md

 - If you want to find something to contribute to, search in your editor for TODO comments and look in TODO.xit for generalized ideas
 - If you want to learn aero's codebase faster, **read all of the docs**

+### Documentation

+- Audit your additions using a [grammer checker](https://quillbot.com/grammar-check).
+If it advises you to rewrite in a passive voice I recommend that you ask a [GPT](https://www.bing.com) to do that, rather than paying for premium.

 ## How to help without knowledge of programming

-You could help write documentation, or find CDN's to exploit.
+You could help write documentation, or find domain fronting exploits.

 ## Style Guide